-Yes, you will need to complete a doctor of veterinary medicine degree at an accredited veterinary program.
+Yes, you will need to earn a Doctor of Veterinary Medicine at an accredited veterinary program.
 The degree program typically takes four years to complete.
-For students interested in the Elmhurst College affiliation with the University of Illinois, Urbana-Champaign College of Veterinary Medicine 3 year + 4 year option, please visit our academic affiliations page to learn more.
+For students interested in the Elmhurst University affiliation with the University of Illinois, Urbana-Champaign College of Veterinary Medicine 3 year + 4 year option, please visit our academic affiliations page to learn more.

 - CHM 211, 212, 311, 312, 315, 316

 You will meet with the health professions advisor to discuss your specific academic and professional interests.
 Your advisor will work with you throughout your Elmhurst career, clearing obstacles and giving expert guidance.